Primis1/Obsidian-Vault/front-end/Next/Rendering/Streaming & Hydration.md

 ***
 ### Special values:
-1. Streaming - painting the components of page, by chunks and
+1. Streaming - painting the components of page, by chunks
 2. Hydration - adding interactivity to the page, ==via JS handlers==

 ### To know: